AGuerriere/js-drum/readme.md

 # Online game that lets you play drum sounds with the keyboard
-You can test see the game in action here: https://app.netlify.com/sites/gifted-kalam-ef90f2/overview
+You can test the game here: https://app.netlify.com/sites/gifted-kalam-ef90f2/overview